Microlocal Theory of Legendrian Links and Cluster Algebras: Construction of Quasi-Cluster Structures on Sheaf Moduli

-\begin{prop} If $\ww$ admits a compatible set of sign curves and $\ww'$ is mutation equivalent to $\ww$, then $\ww'$ also admits a (non-canonical) compatible set of sign curves. \end{prop} \begin{proof} Since weave equivalence and weave mutation can both be done locally, it suffices to verify that given a compatible set of sign curves locally before any weave equivalence or weave mutation, we can find a compatible set of sign curves locally after the weave equivalence or weave mutation as well.
-In particular, it suffices to check the local pictures in Figure \ref{fig:ReidemeisterWeave} and the left picture in Figure \ref{fig:MutationWeave}.
-Below are two such cases.
-We leave it as an exercise for the readers to check all remaining cases. \end{proof}
+\begin{prop} If $\ww$ admits a compatible set of sign curves and $\ww'$ is mutation equivalent to $\ww$, then $\ww'$ also admits a (non-canonical) compatible set of sign curves. \end{prop} \begin{proof} Both weave equivalences and weave mutations are local operations on the weave.
+Therefore, it suffices to verify that compatible sets of sign curves can be constructed locally, before and after such local operations.
+That is, locally in a neighborhood where the weave equivalence or mutation is going to be performed, we want to argue that any given compatible set of sign curves on that piece of the initial weave -- before an equivalence or mutation -- we can construct a compatible set of sign curves afterwards, locally on that piece of the weave after the operation.